Portfolio Tracker: Mastering your Finances

 • It should support multiple currencies, enabling worldwide investment tracking.

-• Asset classification should be possible based on factors such as geographic location and sector grouping.
+• Asset classification should be possible based on factors such as geographic location objective and sector grouping.

 Being an investor, I understand the significance of tracking assets, both for personal understanding and for tax purposes.

-• It should facilitate setting up targets for asset allocation, considering criteria like geographic location.
+• It should facilitate setting up targets for asset allocation, considering criteria like geographic location objective.

 • Current asset allocation needs to be monitored to enable users to compare against targets for further allocation decisions.